 There is a wind of change blowing through Sápmi, culminating in the first ever Sápmi Pride festival in Kiruna this weekend.
 Gathering hundreds of people in a colourful parade along the city streets, manifesting the right to be Sámi and queer.
-But getting to this day has been a four year long walk.
+But getting to this day has been a four-year-long walk.

-Long, feathery, fake eyelashes, glittery make-up, the Sámi flag with a rainbow back-drop high in the sky.
-About 300 people walked in the first ever Sápmi Pride parade through the streets of Kiruna in Swedish Lapland, many dressed in a traditional ’kolt’ or a Sámi frock.
+Long, feathery, fake eyelashes, glittery makeup, the Sámi flag with a rainbow back-drop high in the sky.
+About 300 people walked in the first-ever Sápmi Pride parade through the streets of Kiruna in Swedish Lapland, many dressed in a traditional ’kolt’ or a Sámi frock.
 The joy was unmistakable, as well as the fighting spirit.

 One begins, another ends

-The goal of Queering Sápmi was to raise awareness, to shed light on the complexity of being a norm-breaking Sámi and improve the conditions for a life in Sápmi regardless of identity, gender expression and sexuality.
+The goal of Queering Sápmi was to raise awareness, to shed light on the complexity of being a norm-breaking Sámi and improve the conditions for life in Sápmi regardless of identity, gender expression and sexuality.
 The project also focused on securing a long-term queer Sámi representation and during the Pride festival, the first ever queer Sámi association was formed.

 – Queer Sámit will make sure that Sápmi Pride becomes a reoccurring event, to raise awareness for LGBT *Sámi issues, encourage research and create safe meeting places, says Elfrida Bergman, project manager of Queering Sápmi.

 There’s a space where you can be both Sámi and queer, where you don’t need to explain the queer – or the Sámi part about yourself.

 – The Queering Sápmi project comes to an end soon, by the end of this year, how does that feel?
 I ask.